Exclusive - U.S. expanding corporate foreign bribery probes to include hiring

 The U.S. Justice Department and the Securities and Exchange Commission have been asking global companies in a range of industries including oil and gas, telecommunications and consumer products for information about their hiring practices to determine if they could amount to bribery, these people said.

-On Wednesday, mobile chipmaker Qualcomm Inc (QCOM.O)said it could face a civil action from U.S. authorities over alleged bribery of officials associated with state-owned companies in China.
+On Wednesday, mobile chipmaker Qualcomm Incsaid it could face a civil action from U.S. authorities over alleged bribery of officials associated with state-owned companies in China.
 It also said it found instances in which "special hiring consideration" was given to people associated with state-owned companies or agencies in China.

 Qualcomm declined to comment on Friday.
 The Justice Department and SEC declined to comment on whether they have expanded their probes.